 - Testing the assumptions of a financial plan can help confirm it’s right for you or identify any ways it could jeopardize your goals and put you at risk.

 - High level stress testing involves a systematic process that examines goals, changing scenarios and costs to determine the right course of action.

-- Stress tests will especially benefit business owners and their families who generally have so much of their future financial security riding on one asset: their business.
+- A Stress Test will especially benefit business owners and their families who generally have so much of their future financial security riding on one asset: their business.

 As part of your Stress Test, we’ll get together for our Discovery Meeting.
-Hopefully, we can confirm you’re on track to meet your values and goals.
-If needed, we’ll suggest ways in which we can help, including recommending someone else if we determine we’re not a good fit for your needs.
+Hopefully, we can confirm you’re on track to meet your goals.
+If needed, we’ll suggest ways in which we can help, including recommending someone else if we determine we’re not a good fit for you.
 Either way, you’ll receive a personalized analysis of your current situation.

 Stress Testing is a very powerful form of a second opinion.
 Getting a second opinion is very characteristic of successful family offices.
 More than nine out of ten single family office senior executives we surveyed had stress tested financial services and solutions they were considering for their affluent family clients over the past five years.